Boat Rental Rates / Pontoon Tour

 Yes!
 We are only 5 minutes drive to the Village of Lakefield which has a Foodland open 24 hours, Flannigan’s Butcher Shop, The Market for gourmet foods, fruit, vegetables, baked goods, organic meat and ready-made meals, The Lakefield Pantry for spices, bulk foods and baked goods, Liquor Store, Beer Store, 2 Drug Stores and an outdoor Farmer’s Market every Thursday during the summer.
 There are also many restaurants and fast food take-out shops in Lakefield, everything from Pizza Hut & Tim Horton’s to finer dining and outdoor patios.

 In Young’s Point, a 1 minute drive, you can shop the General Store for miscellaneous snacks, beer and liquor.
-There are also 3 restaurants to choose from there, The Old Bridge Inn, Young’s Point Diner & Pizzeria and Lock 27 Tap and Grill (formerly Patio 27) at Islandview Resort.
+There are also 2 restaurants to choose from there, Lock & Anchor Eatery and Lock 27 Tap and Grill (formerly Patio 27) at Islandview Resort.

 Downtown Peterborough is only a short 15 minute drive away with a wide variety of restaurants and shops.